coop-deluxe/sm64coopdx/docs/lua/functions-4.md

 ## [update_ledge_climb](#update_ledge_climb)

 ### Description
-Gradually adjusts the camera position to track Mario as he climbs a ledge.
-This creates a smoother view transition from the ledge-grab camera angle to Mario's new location on top of the ledge
+Updates Mario's climb onto a ledge by setting the chosen climbing animation and transitioning to the specified end action (e.g., standing idle) once the animation finishes.
+If the end action is `ACT_IDLE`, Mario is placed on top of the ledge

 ### Lua Example
 `update_ledge_climb(m, animation, endAction)`